john-weathers/john-weathers/README.md

 ### Hi there 👋

 I am a highly motivated computer science student looking for a software engineering internship.
 As a career changer, I believe I can bring a more diverse perspective than the average undergraduate student.
 Furthermore, I already have a track record of making positive contributions to organizations.
-I discovered my passion for programming in 2022 and have now been programming for one and a half years.
+I discovered my passion for programming in 2022 and have hands-on experience in full stack development as well as object-oriented programming, using multiple languages.
 I hope to be a value add as a SWE intern while I continue to build my skill set as a developer.
 Please see my websites to view examples of my work:

 Portfolio website: johnweathers.dev\
 Personal project: fixerapp.johnweathers.dev\